PricelessToolkit/SOILSENS-V5W/README.md

      - **MQTT Server, Port, Username, Password:** Provide MQTT broker details.

 After entering the necessary information, click **Submit** to save the configuration.
 The sensor will restart with the new settings.

+> [!IMPORTANT]
+> Just entering the configuration mode will wipe all configurations, and the configuration will revert to the default `ESP-NOW` with key `xy`.

 ## 2. Calibrating the Soil Moisture Sensor